luizpvas/compser/README.md

 #### `keyword`

 Parses the keyword from source.
-The next character after the keyword must be a space, symbol or number.
+Similar to `token`, but the next character after the keyword must be a space, symbol or number.

 ```ruby
 parser = take(:keyword, 'let')